azerothcore/acore-cms/docs/README.md

 Note: if you change this after the wordpress installation remember to change also the siteurl and related wordpress parameters in `wp_options` table.

+**WARNING: if you run this in production, comment the phpmyadmin section in dcker-compose to not expose the phpmyadmin service to any user or change the mysql credentials**

 ### CLI commands available

 ```